toringer/home-assistant-thermostat-setback/README.md

 1. Go to **Settings** > **Devices & Services**
 2. Click **Add Integration**
-3. Search for "Climate Setback Controller"
+3. Search for "Thermostat Setback Controller"
 4. Configure the following settings:
    - **Name**: A friendly name for your setback controller
    - **Climate Device**: The climate entity to control (e.g., `climate.living_room_thermostat`)